Banking Basics

 To secure your debit card, you can always take extra precautions:

-Most financial institutions provide a phone number for fraudulent debit card transactions.
-If you use online banking, you may be able to send a message to your bank via the app.
+Moreover, most financial institutions have a phone number for fraudulent debit card transactions.
+If you use online banking, you can send a message to your bank via the app.

 Once you notice someone has applied for credit or opened a bank account in your name, act quickly.
 There are a few steps you can take: